decentraland/adr/content/ADR-285-continuous-tweens.md

 The `MoveContinuous` mode will have the following fields:

-- `direction`: _Vector3_, the direction of the movement
+- `movement`: _Vector3_, a single vector that specifies the movement direction and speed (given by the magnitude).
-- `speed`: _number_, the speed of the movement in meters per second
 - `duration`: _number_, the duration of the movement in milliseconds
 - `easingFunction`: _EasingFunction_ (optional), the easing function to use for the movement

+Note: In a helper we can expose separate fields for the direction (as a normalized vector3) and the speed (as meters per second)
 Note: The `duration` field is optional.
 If it is not specified, the movement will be continuous and infinite.
 The `easingFunction` field will only be used if the `duration` field is specified.
+If an easing function is present, it will apply a multiplier from 0 to 1 to the speed, distorting the final resulting speed.

 ## TextureMoveContinuous